PennyNichols/next-shs/README.md

     ```

 ### Obtain environment variables

-    - **Create your Firebase and Google Cloud projects:**
+**Create your Firebase and Google Cloud projects:**
   1. **Go to the Firebase Console:** Navigate to console.firebase.google.com.
   2. **Add a Project:** Click the "+ Add project" card.
   3. **Enter a Project Name:** Type in your desired project name.
 This is the user-facing name you'll see in the console.
-If you are running multiple environments, name them with either the prefix dev-your-project-name or the suffix your-project-name-dev
+If you are running multiple environments, name them with either the prefix `dev-your-project-name` or the `suffix your-project-name-dev`.
   4. **Confirm the Project ID:** Firebase will suggest a globally unique project ID based on the name.
 You can edit it, but this ID is permanent and cannot be changed later.
 Make sure you're happy with it.
   5. **Google Analytics (Optional):** Decide if you want to enable Google Analytics.
-It's recommended for most apps.
+It's recommended.
   6. **Create: Click "Create project".** This could take a minute or two.

   You should now have a Firebase project and a linked Google Cloud project with the same name and ID.

     - **Access Your Google Cloud Project directly from Firebase:**
       1. In the Firebase console, go to your project.